An elementary illustrated introduction to simplicial sets: Simplicial sets and morphisms

-\begin{example} Every simplicial complex or Delta set can be made into a simplicial set by adjoining all possible degenerate simplices.
-Conversely, each simplicial set is also a Delta set by neglect of structure.
-However, a simplicial set does not necessarily come from a simplicial complex as, for example, not every Delta set is a simplicial complex. \end{example}
+Conversely, each simplicial set yields a Delta set by neglect of structure (throw away the degeneracy maps).
+However, a simplicial set does not necessarily come from an ordered simplicial complex by the process described above as, for example, not every Delta set is an ordered simplicial complex. \end{example}

 \begin{example} The standard $0$-simplex $X=[0]$, now thought of as a simplicial set, is the unique simplicial set with one element in each $X_n$, $n\geq 0$.
 The element in dimension $n$ is $\overset{n+1 \text{ times}}{\overbrace{[0,\ldots,0]}}$. \end{example}